 \section{Applications and examples}

-In this section, we illustrate some applications to show how the Gaussian stretcher manifold systematically improves the SCHA result.
-We start with a one-particle problem, where deviations from the Gaussian ground state are significant, like in the case of a profound double-well potential in \secname~\ref{sec:double:well}, a Coulomb potential (hydrogen atom) in \secname~\ref{sec:hydrogen}, and finally for interacting electrons in the dissociation of the \ch{H2} molecule (\secname~\ref{sec:h2:dissociation}).
+In this section, we illustrate some applications to show how the NLSCHA with the Gaussian stretcher systematically improves the SCHA result.
+We start with a one-particle problem, where deviations from the Gaussian ground state are significant, like in the case of a profound double-well potential for both the ground (\secname~\ref{sec:double:well}) and excited state (\secname~\ref{sec:excited}), a Coulomb potential (hydrogen atom) in \secname~\ref{sec:hydrogen}, and finally for interacting electrons in the dissociation of the \ch{H2} molecule (\secname~\ref{sec:h2:dissociation}).
 We discuss and display also the capabilities of the method to capture excited states by exciting electrons in the auxiliary harmonic Hamiltonian for the 1D double potential and the \ch{H2} dissociation in the antibonding triplet electronic configuration.